sra1kumar2089/crisp-frontend-challenge/README.md

 ### Additional Notes:
 Certain libraries have been included for you such as common Material UI libraries (component/icons), Redux ToolKit, React-Router-Dom, etc.
 Please feel free to use this libraries or any other libraries you are familiar with.
-Other than React, you are **not required** to use any of the provided libraries.
+Other than React/Redux, you are **not required** to use any of the provided libraries.

 #### Requirements ✅: